Posted by AaronClausen

 Albury Wodonga Nature Map was launched in July 2020.

-Albury Wodonga Nature Map was made possible by Albury Conservation Company, with funding support from the Ross Trust, the Australian Government's Communities Environment Program (Farrer electorate), and the Festival of Folk, Rhythm and Life (FRL).
+Part of the NatureMapr citizen science platform, the creation of Albury Wodonga Nature Map was instigated and co-funded by Albury Conservation Company (ACC).
+ACC also secured additional funding from the Ross Trust, the Australian Government's Communities Environment Program (Farrer electorate), and the Festival of Folk, Rhythm and Life (FRL).

-The platform is being supported by Albury City Council and Wodonga Council, as reflected in the four-year Action Plan of the Regional Natural Environment Strategy, developed by both councils in 2020.
+The platform is being supported by Albury City and Wodonga Council, as reflected in the four-year Action Plan of the Regional Natural Environment Strategy, developed by both councils in 2020.

-Sightings uploaded by members are helping to create on-line photographic field guides' of wildlife at key locations in and around Albury Wodonga - Australia's 20th largest city.
+150 reserves, parks and other locations have also been mapped on the site.
+Sightings uploaded by members are helping to create on-line photographic 'field guides' of wildlife at key locations in and around Albury Wodonga - Australia's 20th largest city.

 Sightings added to Albury Wodonga Nature Map make their way to the Atlas of Living Australia, Australia's largest biodiversity database.